 If you are uninsured, you are classified as a high-risk driver regardless of your driving record or your claims history.

 This means that you could pay higher rates with a clear record than someone who has a speeding conviction because you allowed your coverage to lapse.

 You will miss out on some large and cost-saving insurance discounts for prior insurance, which can increase your annual costs substantially.
 There is a wide variety of coverage options available, so it would be best to take a look at even the simplest of policies.

-How can being a state employee be beneficial when insuring your car?
+How can being a state employee benefit your car insurance?

 Now that you know why it is important that you commit to buying a policy and why you need to maintain continuous coverage, you need to learn how you can go about finding coverage with special discounts.